-Your general dentist, one of the few dentist open on Saturday in the Yonkers, is available to help you and your family with emergency dental care, as well as regular checkups and restorative dentistry.
-Your restorative dentist, who also is available on Saturday when needed, repairs and treats most dental problems and helps you achieve the stunning smile you crave.
+Your general dentist, as one of the few dentist open on Saturday in the Yonkers, is available to help you and your family with emergency dental care, as well as regular checkups and restorative dentistry.
+Your restorative dentist repairs and treats most dental problems and helps you achieve the stunning smile you crave.

-Your top Yonkers dentist is a general dentist who provides those services you generally associate with your family dentist, such as doing regular cleanings and filling cavities.
+Your general dentist provides those services you generally associate with your family dentist, such as doing regular cleanings and filling cavities.
 A general dentist also is a cosmetic dentist who practices restorative dentistry.

-A restorative dentist, like the best dentist in the Yonkers, is primarily concerned with saving your natural teeth through a wide range of services, including:
+A restorative dentist is primarily concerned with saving your natural teeth through a wide range of services, including:

 - Evaluation of your gums and teeth through physical exams and X-rays

 - Diagnosing problems that may appear

 - Offering solutions to treat those problems

 - Educating you on how to avoid future oral issues